 Travel Sleep Liner

 We debated bringing these but are so glad we did!
 A travel liner, also called a sleep sheet or a sleeping bag liner, is a thin sheet shaped like a sleeping bag.
 When the beds were questionable, or had obviously unwashed sheets, these saved us!
 They even cover creepy pillows.
 If we wanted to spend a lot of money, we might have gotten silk liners, supposed to be the best.
 But they are crazy expensive, so we went with cheap and were happy.
-We got these ones for the kids because they were shorter than most.
+We used these ones.
 Just make sure you get one that is thin enough to pack and not intended to add warmth, or you will be sad in hot weather.

 Everyone does their own hand washing when we travel, so we make everyone carry their own.
 We use grocery bag-sized sacks that are washable.
 You could even use a packing cube that opens from the top so you can shove stuff in and stash it well while traveling.